 Do you want to go deeper into the things of God?

-One way is with a study through the basics of the Christian faith.
+One way is through a study of the basics of the Christian faith.
 My husband and I created an easy-to-use workbook that will take you through many of the foundational truths of Scripture.

 Our “Growing through Discipleship” workbook is designed to help you deepen your relationship with Jesus and grow in your faith and knowledge of the Bible.